peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 ~~~

-# Issuers Supporting Status Attestations
+# Credential Issuers Supporting Status Attestations

-## Issuer Metadata
+## Credential Issuer Metadata

-The Issuers that uses the Status Attestations MUST include in their
+The Credential Issuers that uses the Status Attestations MUST include in their
 OpenID4VCI [@!OpenID.VCI] metadata the claim `status_attestation_endpoint`,
 which its value MUST be an HTTPs URL indicating the endpoint where
 the Wallet Instances can request Status Attestations.

-## Issued Credentials
+## Issued Digital Credentials

-The Issuers that uses the Status Attestations SHOULD include in the
+The Credential Issuers that uses the Status Attestations SHOULD include in the
-issued Credentials the object `status` with the
+issued Digital Credentials the object `status` with the
 JSON member `status_attestation` set to a JSON Object containing the following
 member:

 - `credential_hash_alg`.
 REQUIRED.
-The Algorithm used of hashing the Credential to which the Status Attestation is bound.
+The Algorithm used of hashing the Digital Credential to which the Status Attestation is bound.
 The value SHOULD be set to `S256`.

 The non-normative example of an unsecured payload of